Otus-DevOps-2019-11/vshender_infra/README.md

 - `vpc` module is created.
 - `prod` and `stage` infrastructures are created.
 - `storage-bucket` module is used to create storage bucket.
+- `gcs` backend is used to store a terraform state in storage backed.